drBenway/pixi-vn-wiki/start/canvas-animations-effects.md

 Animations and effects are divided into two categories:

-* **Primitives**: They are classes, that can be used to perform basic actions.
-For example, the `MoveTicker` class is a primitive that can be used to move a canvas component.
-They are based on [Ticker](/start/tickers).
-So for add, remove... a primitive you can read the [Tickers documentation](/start/tickers).
+* **Primitives (Ticker)**: They are classes, that can be used to perform basic actions.
+For example, the `MoveTicker` class is primitive animation that can be used to move a canvas component.
+They are classes that extend the [Ticker](/start/tickers).
+So for add, remove... a primitive animation or effect you must use the [Ticker's methods](/start/tickers).
 The advantage is that they can be joined to create more complex animations and effects.
-* **Articulated**: They are functions that can be used to perform complex actions.
+* **Articulated**: They are functions that can be used to perform complex animations and effects.
 They combine more primitive animations and effects to create a more complex animation or effect.
-For example, the `Shake` function is an articulated animation that add more `MoveTicker` to create a shake effect.
+For example, the `Shake` function is an articulated animation that uses more `MoveTicker` to create a shake effect.

 Primitive animations: